 A book manuscript based on the dissertation is currently in preparation.

-Article manuscript on critical concept analysis and researcher's positionality (stage: under review)
+Article on critical concept analysis and researcher's positionality (stage: under review)

-Book manuscript on the role of the soft power concept in enabling China's peaceful rise, the soft power concept and critical concept studies (stage: under review)
+Book on the role of the soft power concept in enabling China's peaceful rise, the soft power concept and critical concept studies (stage: invitation to submit full manuscript)

 In this book manuscript, based partially on my dissertation, I examine how the academic concept of soft power has enabled the last three decades of peace between the United States, Japan and China.
 But at the same time, the book also demonstrates how the concept’s influence on world politics has played a key role in the sharp deterioration of China’s relations with the West since the late-2010s.